balaji1233/Magma/README.md

 You can download the pretrained Magma model weights to initialize as the base weights for video supervised fine-tuning.

 ## Run the training sample code
+1. Set the paths for the following arguments:
+    - model_name_or_path: path to pretrained model weights (Magma pretraining)
+    - output_dir: path to output directory for saving weights

 2. Run the sample code using the following command:
 ```bash
 sh ./scripts/magma_video_sft.sh